sjb1061/Actinula_Paper/step_by_step_actinula_analysis.md

   * make another subdir called baits - add each of your gene set fastas to this dir.

  Run blastdb script:
    `./7.A_blastdb.sh`

+ output: dir called blastdb

   #### B. Run BLAST *(for each gene set)*:
   For each gene set you are investigating, run blast and change the bait file (output of step 6.B.3) for which ever gene set you are on.
+When blasting - you will only allow 1 hit per query sequence in your bait file.
    `./7.B_blast.sh ./baits/sensory_percep_chem_stim.fa`

+   Code in script:
+   `blastp -query $1 -db $fasta -out ${fasta%.}_ref_blastout -outfmt 6 -max_target_seqs 1 -evalue 0.00001`

+   output: a dir called blastout - within this dir there will be a file called: Homo.fa_ref_blastout

-  * C. Check for any duplicates or missing seqs after blast *(for each gene set)*:
+  #### C. Check for any duplicates or missing seqs after blast *(for each gene set)*:
    7.C_check_for_dups_mis.py.